 Prepare the Source Environment

 Source Endpoint: Google Drive or Google Drive (Own Service Account) Endpoint

-This endpoint requires your tenant service account to be set up and Google APIs be enabled.
+This endpoint requires your tenant service account to be set up and Google APIs to be enabled.
 Follow the steps below to set up your environment for this endpoint.

 - Ability to set up a service account on the G Suite tenant.

-- Service account must be set up before the MigrationWiz project is created.
+- A service account must be set up before the MigrationWiz project is created.

 Create a Google Project